 How to Easily Create an Appointment Cancellation Policy for Your Business

-In this post-COVID world where things in general are very uncertain, the term “business as usual” might not be the same thing it used to be.
+In this post-COVID world where things in general are very uncertain, the term “business as usual” might not be the same as it used to be.

 You can do it by creating a well-drafted appointment cancellation policy.

 In this blog, we will give you a step-by-step approach to how you can create a cancellation policy for your business.
-And, we have also curated some handy appointment cancellation policy templates for you!
+What’s more, we have curated some handy appointment cancellation policy templates for you!

 What are the potential reasons for a no-show?